Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

 We illustrate our idea by comparing the nonlinear optical responses of two prototypical CIs both with zero Chern numbers: a K-IVC state characterized by order parameter $(\tau_x\sigma_y, \tau_y\sigma_y)$, and a VP state characterized by order parameter $\tau_z$.
 A VP order actually spontaneously breaks both $C_{2z}$, time-reversal ($\mathcal{T}$), and $C_{2y}$ symmetries, and preserves $C_{2z}\mathcal{T}$, $C_{3z}$, and $C_{2x}$ symmetries.
-Such a state exhibits an intriguing current pattern in real space consisting of three pairs counter-propagating current loops in the moir\'e primitive cell, which contribute to staggered orbital magnetic fluxes \cite{jpliu-tbghf-prb21}.
-Such a state is thus dubbed as a ``moir\'e orbital antiferromagnetic state" \cite{jpliu-tbghf-prb21}.
-Indeed both $C_{2z}$ and $\mathcal{T}$ symmetries due to such real-space current pattern, which may induce the nonlinear optical response with symmetry-allowed nonlinear optical conductivity components: $\sigma_{xx}^{x}(\omega)=-\sigma_{xy}^{y}(\omega)=-\sigma_{yx}^{y}(\omega)=-\sigma^{x}_{yy}(\omega)$ \cite{supp_info}.
-In particular, $\sigma_{xx}^{x}(\omega)$ is \textit{induced by the valley polarization}, i.e., $\sigma_{xx}^{x}(\omega)=\sigma_{xx,z}^{x}(\omega)\langle\tau_z\rangle$ \cite{supp_info}.
-On the other hand, although the K-IVC order $(\tau_x\sigma_y, \tau_y\sigma_y)$ also spontaneously breaks $C_{2z}$ and $\mathcal{T}$ symmetries, it preserves a ``Kramers" $\mathcal{T}$ symmetry ($T'$) \cite{zaletel-tbg-hf-prx20} with $\mathcal{T'}=\tau_z\mathcal{T}$.
-In this work we find that the K-IVC order also preserves a ``Kramers" $C_{2z}$ symmetry ($C_{2z}'$), with $C_{2z}'=\tau_z C_{2z}$.
-The $C_{2z}'$ symmetry forbids any nonlinear optical response.
-Thus nonlinear optical response can be considered as a unique probe to distinguish the VP and K-IVC states, both of which are featureless insulators in the linear-response regime.

-In Table~\ref{table:nonlinear} we list all the four possible order parameters, i.e., $\tau_z$, $\tau_z\sigma_x$, $\sigma_z$, and $\sigma_y$, that are allowed to have nonzero nonlinear optical responses in TBG.
-The symmetry-allowed nonlinear optical conductivity tensor $\sigma^{c}_{ab}(\omega)$ ($a,b,c=x,y$) for these four types of ordered states are also given in Table~\ref{table:nonlinear}.
+Such a state exhibits counter-propagating current loops in real space, which contribute to staggered orbital magnetic fluxes \cite{jpliu-tbghf-prb21}.
+Since both $C_{2z}$ and $\mathcal{T}$ symmetries are broken due to such real-space current pattern (although $C_{2z}\mathcal{T}$ is preserved), a VP state can have nonlinear optical response with symmetry-allowed nonlinear optical conductivity components: $\sigma_{xx}^{x}(\omega)=-\sigma_{xy}^{y}(\omega)=-\sigma_{yx}^{y}(\omega)=-\sigma^{x}_{yy}(\omega)$ \cite{supp_info}.
+In particular, a non-vanishing $\sigma_{xx}^{x}(\omega)$ component is a smoking gun for the valley polarization, i.e., $\sigma_{xx}^{x}(\omega)=\sigma_{xx,z}^{x}(\omega)\langle\tau_z\rangle$ \cite{supp_info}.
+On the other hand, although a K-IVC order $(\tau_x\sigma_y, \tau_y\sigma_y)$ generally breaks $C_{2z}$ symmetry, the combination of $C_{2z}$ symmetry and a $C_{2z}'=\tau_z C_{2z}$ symmetry, would enforce the vanishing nonlinear optical response of a K-IVC state \cite{supp_info}.
+Thus nonlinear optics can be considered as a reliable approach to distinguish the VP and K-IVC states.
+Further analysis reveal that all the IVC states have vanishing nonlinear optical response, and there are only three types of order parameters, i.e., the VP order $\tau_z$, the ``nematic order" $(\tau_z\sigma_x,\sigma_y)$, and the sublattice order $\sigma_z$, that are allowed to have nonzero nonlinear optical responses in TBG \cite{supp_info}.
+We note that the order parameters $(\tau_z\sigma_x,\sigma_y)$ are also involved in the ``incommensurate Kekul\'e state" which are proposed as the ground states at non-zero fillings of magic-angle TBG under finite strain \cite{zaletel-tbg-kekule-PRX21}.